Noah-Huppert/keep-talking-solver/README.md

-# keep-talking-solver
+# Keep Talking Solver
-A series of solvers for Keep Talking And Nobody Explodes
+A series of solvers for Keep Talking And Nobody Explodes.

+Currently solved:

+- Passwords